RSpec in the News

 Astronomy Technology Today publishes an article by an enthusiastic user of the RSpec software

-Long-time RSpec user Rick Hiestand has had his article on RSpec published in the US magazine Astronomy Technology Today.
-Right-click this link to save a pdf of the article to your computer.
-Or left-click to read it in your browser.
+Long-time RSpec user Rick Hiestand has had his article on RSpec published in magazine Astronomy Technology Today.
+PDF link.

 Benjamin enthusiastically says, “I can’t wait to undertake my newest research project, ‘A Spectroscopic Study of Alpha Cygni Variables’ using RSpec and my new Star Analyser grating.”
 We’ve exchanged several emails with him since the NEAF conference and we’re happy to say that Ben remains very excited about his plans for the upcoming summer observing season.
 Congratulations, Benjamin!
 We look forward to hearing more about your spectroscopic adventures!
 We predict a bright future for Ben!
 He’s shown in the photo with his 4.5 EQ reflector.